 If you don’t have a meat tenderizer, you can use the back of your cleaver to pound the meat, but I don’t think it would work as well.
 Go buy a meat tenderizer!
 It will last you a lifetime and you can even pass it down to the next generation!

 You want to pund the meat so that it is about 1.5X its size.
 If you over do it, the meat will turn to mush after you cook it, so don’t over do it.
 If you pound it too lightly, it won’t have that tender texture you want.
 This will take a bit of experience to get right.

-Brine the meat in the fridge for 45mins to an hour.
+Brine the meat in the fridge for 30mins.
 If you leave it for longer, you might have to cut back on the soy sauce in the marinade as the meat would get too salty.

 After brining, the meat would look pale and feel very bouncey.
 Just wash away the brine and don’t pat dry as you want a bit of extra water in the marinade which will be absorbed back into the meat.

 Marinade overnight for best results.
 I tried a one hour marinating time and though the meat was tasty, it didn’t have quite the right texture I was looking for.